Lock Change Cost

 Material

 The material costs include whichever lock choice is suited for your door.
-As to be expected, a budget lock cylinder will be cheaper starting at £50, whereas a better quality and secure lock cylinder will be more expensive, starting at £150.
+A budget lock cylinder will be cheaper (starting at £50), whereas a high quality and secure lock cylinders are more expensive, starting at £150 but can prove a saving in the long run, helping you avoid potential repairs at a later date.

 Size of Job

-However, if you’ve rang for an emergency locksmith, then they may not have the right materials or parts for you and will take an extra day or two to order them in.
+However, if you’ve rung for an emergency locksmith, then they may not have the right materials or parts for you and will take an extra day or two to order them in.

-Changing your locks is usually a simple and stress-free job for any professional locksmith.
+Changing your locks is usually a simple and stress-free job for any professional locksmith, with the work involved as follows:

-The first two bolts will be detached first before turning the plate assembly and removing the deadbolt lock assembly.
-After this, they will detach the screws which hold the deadbolt plate.
+• Removing Previous Lock — The first two bolts will be detached before turning the plate assembly and removing the deadbolt lock assembly, after which the screws and deadbolt plate are also removed.

 Can I Change Locks Myself?

-There’s nothing to stop you fitting your own locks but this is not recommended for most unless you know exactly what size and type of door lock you need to keep the home secure and not invalidate your home insurance.
+There’s nothing to stop you from fitting your own locks, but this is not recommended for most unless you know exactly what size and type of door lock you need to keep the home secure and not invalidate your home insurance.

 Incorrectly specified and/or fitted locks are useless when it comes to stopping criminals, so the best bet is to get advice from a Master locksmith to prevent any security issues.